 Grant us the grace to become apostles of hope,

 like those who keep vigil awaiting the dawn.

 Refuge of sinners and Queen of all Saints,

 Gather us all together one day,

 For the eternal Easter,

 In the unity of the Holy Spirit.
 Amen.

 Our Lady of Montligeon, pray for the Souls in Purgatory.

-Located 93 miles from Paris, in the Diocese of Seez, Normandy (France), deep within the gorgeous Perche Natural Park, you will find a unique shrine: that of Our Lady of Montligeon, altogether world center of prayer for the deceased, beacon of Christian hope, a place of solace for bereaved people or undergoing burn-out.
-Every year, it hosts thousands of pilgrims and visitors who come on a personal quest to find consolation and hope, or to entrust their beloved deceased ones to Our Lady Liberatrix ( of Deliverance).
+Located 93 miles away from Paris, set in the gorgeous Perche Natural Park (Normandy, France), you will find a unique site: the shrine of Our Lady of deliverance of the poor souls, , altogether world center of prayer for the deceased, beacon of Christian hope, a place of solace for bereaved people or the trials of more and more demanding professional environment.
+Open all year around, it hosts thousands of pilgrims and visitors seeking peace and respite, or hope and consolation.